Penn Museum's New Middle East Galleries Open April 21, 2018

 New exhibition is first in a planned series of Signature Galleries encompassing more than 44,000 square feet of reinstalled gallery space

-On April 21, 2018 (with a Golden Gala Celebration on April 14), the Penn Museum taps into that collection and research expertise to open the new Middle East Galleries—a suite of galleries that invites the visitor to travel on a remarkable 10,000-year human journey, from life in the earliest villages and towns to increasingly complex cities.
-Nearly 1,200 objects from the Museum’s collections—including such world-renowned treasures as the crowning jewelry of a Sumerian queen from 4,500 years ago, the famed Ram-in-the-Thicket statuette, and one of the oldest known wine vessels in the world—will be on view.
-Large-scale video projections, made to scale models, illustrator’s renderings of scenes from the reconstructed past, smaller interactive stations, and touchable reproductions provide diverse avenues to explore the collections and the stories they tell.
+On April 21, 2018 (with a Gala Celebration on April 14 and an Opening Weekend Festival April 21 and 22), the Penn Museum taps into that collection and research expertise to open the new Middle East Galleries—a suite of galleries that invites the visitor to travel on a remarkable 10,000-year human journey, from life in the earliest villages and towns to increasingly complex cities.
+Nearly 1,200 objects from the Museum's collections—including such world-renowned treasures as the crowning jewelry of a Sumerian queen from 4,500 years ago, the famed Ram-in-the-Thicket statuette, and one of the oldest known wine vessels in the world-will be on view.
+Large-scale video projections, made to scale models, illustrator's renderings of scenes from the reconstructed past, smaller interactive stations, and touchable reproductions provide diverse avenues to explore the collections and the stories they tell.

-Set in 6,000 square feet of recently renovated gallery space, the Middle East Galleries are the first of the Museum’s upcoming signature galleries, a key feature of a Building Transformation campaign.
+Set in 6,000 square feet of recently renovated gallery space, the Middle East Galleries are the first of the Museum's upcoming signature galleries, a key feature of a Building Transformation campaign to be announced next spring.
 The goal: to transform the way that visitors experience the rich legacies of world cultures, providing a compelling interpretative context to better understand past civilizations and the ways they impact our lives today.
 Project information is online at penn.museum/transformation.

 "It is especially fitting that we begin our Signature Gallery transformations with these new galleries.
 The story of how ancient Mesopotamian societies gave rise to the world's first cities-cities not so very different from Philadelphia, America's first World Heritage City-is one that we are uniquely qualified to tell," said Julian Siggers, the Penn Museum Williams Director.
 "Urbanization and globalization continue apace today.
 With this signature exhibition, we are exploring how and why we got to where we are."